 In accordance with CFX's administrative policies, the responsibility for providing oversight and direction in regard to the management of the investment program and the Portfolio resides with CFX's Finance Committee.
 The Executive Director and Chief Financial Officer of CFX have the ultimate authority and responsibility for the investment program and the management of the Portfolio.
 The management responsibility for all Authority funds in the Portfolio and investment transactions is delegated to CFX's Chief Financial Officer and Authorized Staff members.
 The Chief Financial Officer shall account for all Authority funds in the Portfolio.
-The Chief Financial Officer shall establish written procedures for the operation of the investment portfolio and a system of internal accounting and administrative controls to regulate the activities of employees.
+The Chief Financial Officer shall account for all Authority funds in the Portfolio and a system of internal accounting and administrative controls to regulate the activities of employees.
 CFX may employ an investment manager (an "Investment Manager"), to assist in managing the Portfolios.
 Such Investment Manager must be registered under the Investment Advisers Act of 1940.
 The Chief Financial Officer shall be responsible for monitoring and regulating the activities of Authorized Staff and the Investment Manager involved with the investment program.
 The Authorized Staff is limited to the following positions: